ScooloV/bbpedia/docs/matched_play/guide.md

 and always ensure you respect their personal space.

-Never complain about your own bad luck or your opponent\'s good luck.
+Never complain about your own bad luck or your opponent's good luck.

 Always be humble in victory and graceful in